 The DSL will monitor unauthorised absences and take appropriate action including notifying the relevant local authority, particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with ‘Children Missing Education: Statutory Guidance for Local Authorities and any local authority policies on missing education.

+Schools must inform the local authority if a child leaves the school without a new school being named, and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child’s name from the admission register at non-standard transition points.

+If a staff member suspects that a child is suffering from harm or neglect, schools will follow local child protection procedures, including with respect to making reasonable enquiries.
+Schools will make an immediate referral to the local authority children’s social care team, and the police, if the child is suffering or likely to suffer from harm, or in immediate danger.

+Staff will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being missing.
 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.

 As a preventative measure our schools will seek to hold more than one emergency contact number for parents or carers giving additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.